adaptlearning/documentation/01_cross_workstream/style_guide.md

 As a general rule, follow the style of the code you're working on and NEVER mix tabs and spaces!

-Include a space after commas and before the opening 'curly bracket' but don't include one before a 'round bracket'.
+Include a space after commas and before the opening 'curly bracket' but don't include one before the round brackets associated with function calls/declarations.

 Please always include a space following a colon in JavaScript, JSON and CSS/LESS.